Harmonic Convolutional Networks based on Discrete Cosine Transform: Related work

-As an alternative to DCT, scattering Networks ~\cite{Bruna13} are built on complex-valued Morlet wavelets.
-The scattering networks have its filters designed to extract translation and rotation invariant representations and it was shown to achieve comparable classification accuracy to unsupervised deep learning~\cite{Oyallon15} (\textit{unsupervised} convolutional deep learning algorithms have filters optimized with nonlabeled training data for feature extraction only, before the classifier).
-The scattering network based on rotation and scale invariant wavelet transform was shown to effectively reduce the input representation while preserving discriminative information for training CNN on image classification~\cite{Oyallon18,Singh17} and object detection task~\cite{Oyallon18b} achieving performance comparable to deeper models. \textit{Williams et al.}~\cite{Williams16} have advocated image preprocessing with wavelet transform, but used different CNNs for each frequency subband.
-Wavelet filters were also used as a preprocessing method prior to NN-based classifier~\cite{Said16}, and to enhance edge information in images prior to classification~\cite{Silva18}.
+\paragraph{Wavelet networks} As an alternative to DCT, scattering networks~\cite{Bruna13} are built on complex-valued wavelets.
+The scattering network has its filters designed to extract translation and rotation invariant representations.
+It was shown to effectively reduce the input representation while preserving discriminative information for training CNN on image classification and object detection task~\cite{Oyallon18b} achieving performance comparable to deeper models. \textit{Williams et al.}~\cite{Williams16} have advocated image preprocessing with wavelet transform, but used different CNNs for each frequency subband.
+Wavelet filters were also used as a preprocessing method prior to NN-based classifier~\cite{Said16}.